vogeldylan/G1_DCTCompressor/README.md

 Over the course of the project we created a lot of Python scripts to either generate memory files, test the network interface, or test the DCT algorithm itself.
 This folder contains the complete set of these scripts, along with a test image.
 The test image comes from the Columbia University [CAVE Multispectral Image Database](https://www.cs.columbia.edu/CAVE/databases/multispectral/).

-Perhaps the most important to using the DCT block itstelf would be `coeff_gen.py` and `quantization_gen.py`.
+Perhaps the most important to using the DCT block itself would be `coeff_gen.py` and `quantization_gen.py`.
 These are needed for re-generating the DCT coefficients and quantization bit-shifts.
 The `host-pc-uart.py` file is used for transferring data to FPGA1 over UART, and the `pc-client.py` file is used for receiving the run-length encoded coefficients.

-## Usage

-( include the customization parameters for the different blocks )

 ## Contributions & Support